mdsumner/spbabel/README.md

 -   integration with database engines and other systems
 -   integration with D3 via htmlwidgets, with shiny, and with gggeom ggvis or similar
 -   data-flow with dplyr piping as the engine behind a D3 web interface

+Flexibility in attributes generally is the key to breaking out of traditional GIS constraints that don't allow clear continuous / discrete distinctions, or time-varying objects/events, 3D/4D geometry, or clarity on topology versus geometry.
+When everything is tables this becomes natural, and we can build structures like link-relations between tables that transfer data only when required.

 The ability to use [Manifold System](http://www.georeference.org/doc/manifold.htm) seamlessly with R is a particular long-term goal, and this will be best done(TM) via dplyr "back-ending".